instill-ai/component/tools/compogen/cmd/testdata/readme-component2.txt

 The Dummy component is an operator component that allows users to perform an action.
 It can carry out the following tasks:
 - [Dummy](#dummy)
 - [Dummier](#dummier)

 ## Release Stage

 `Beta`

 ## Configuration

-The component configuration is defined and maintained [here](https://github.com/instill-ai/component/blob/main/operator/dummy/v0/config/definition.json).
+The component definition and tasks are defined in the [definition.json](https://github.com/instill-ai/component/blob/main/operator/dummy/v0/config/definition.json) and [tasks.json](https://github.com/instill-ai/component/blob/main/operator/dummy/v0/config/tasks.json) files respectively.